ferrous-systems/unsize-experiments/README.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Given the pin unsoundness proposal, assuming negative reason was a thing, would an impl permitting to go from `Pin<impl Unpin>` to `Pin<impl !Unpin>` be safe?
+- Given the pin unsoundness proposal, assuming negative reason was a thing, would an impl permitting to go from `Pin<impl Unpin>` to `Pin<impl !Unpin>` be sound?
 - The compiler emitted implementations for the unsize trait, in particular the `Foo<..., T, ...>` case may collide with user implementations.
 Is this problematic?
 Should they be overridable?
 - Will this design prevent any scenarios from being ever supported?
 - As usual, naming.
 Given we might want to introduce multiple unsize traits for certain requirements, should the proposed trait stick to `Unsize` or something more specific like `FromMetadataUnsize`?